ABOUT US

 Assistant Stud Manager

 After completing an HND in Agriculture from SRUC Edinburgh, James takes a lead role in the management of our beef and sheep stud enterprises.
-James is currently out in New Zealand for a period of travel and work – hopfeully returning home with new ideas and fresh enthusiasm.
+James is currently working on the farm full time with the hopes to return to New Zealand for summer at the end of 2024.

 Izzy Scott